 - Build activity into everyday family life – for example, go for family walks or bike rides together.

 - Walk to and from school, the local shops or friends’ places if possible.

-If your child does have an overweight problem, it’s better not to label her as overweight or obese.
-Instead you can talk about what your family needs to do to help your child get to a healthy weight.
+If your child is above their healthiest weight, it’s best not to label your child as overweight or obese.
+Instead, you can talk about positive lifestyle changes your family can make to help your child get to a healthy weight.

-Here are tips for talking with your child about overweight and obesity:
+Here are tips for talking with your child about healthy lifestyles:

-- Try to use terms like ‘above average weight’ or ‘above a healthy weight’ rather than labels like ‘fat’, ‘good’, ‘bad’, ‘chunky’ or ‘obese’.
+- Try to use terms like ‘above a healthy weight’ rather than labels like ‘fat’, ‘chubby’ or ‘obese’.

 - Praise and encourage qualities that aren’t about the way your child looks.
 For example, ‘I like the way you handled that big school assignment’, ‘I feel proud when you look after the younger kids so well’ and ‘It’s great that you were calm before your talk’.

 - Try to avoid saying things like ‘Don’t you think you should …’ or ‘You shouldn’t be having that’.
-Children might feel you’re nagging and could be less likely to do what you want.
+Children might feel you’re nagging and might resist healthy lifestyle changes.

 The following professionals can help you with your child’s eating, activity habits or weight:

 You can find local health professionals and your local community health centre by using the National Health Services Directory.

 Being above a healthy weight is a significant health risk for children.
 When weight-related issues are picked up early, it gives children a better chance of avoiding long-term weight and health issues.